jonburdon/how-python-talks-to-data/README.md

 * Gitpod

 ## Developer Aims
-* Learn how to manipulate MySql data using Python
+* Learn how to manipulate MySql data using Python:
+* Cursors

 ## Learning Process Documentation: